 It looks like you're visiting the GB site.
 Please choose another country or region to see content specific to your location.

 What our Brands to Trust must achieve to earn their coveted Butterfly Marks

-Brands who want to be part of the Positive Luxury community and earn a Butterfly Mark must go beyond achieving a minimum sustainable standard.
+Brands that want to join the Positive Luxury community and earn a Butterfly Mark must go beyond achieving a minimum sustainability standard.
 The Positive Luxury assessment process is designed to reflect the self-regulating nature of sustainable businesses, due to the lack of government legislation.
-The process is updated every two years in partnership with our experienced sustainability council, as well as external institutional partners, companies, NGOs and retailers.
-Additionally, companies are asked to provide supporting evidence and proof of their statements.
-It is a thorough examination of a brand’s commitment to sustainability in the following areas.
+The process is updated every two years, and companies are asked to provide supporting evidence and proof of their statements.
+This is a thorough examination of a brand’s commitment to sustainability in the following areas:

 Some examples of governance standards:

 Some examples of community investment standards:

 Some examples of innovation in business: